Delhi Assembly Elections: BJP unveils manifesto 'Sankalp Patra', air & water on top priority

 The BJP is the first political party to issue their election manifestos.
 No other party has issued their election manifestos until now.

-The manifesto focusses on subjects of better connnectivity, women safety, housing, transgender, sports facilities, illegal colonies.
+The manifesto also focusses on subjects of better connnectivity, women safety, housing, transgender, sports facilities, illegal colonies.
 The party claims to have consulted more than 11 lakh people before making it.

 Delhi Polls 2020: Anurag Thakur banned from Canvassing for 72 hours, Parvesh Verma for 96 hours